dwhiffing/fury/content/nato/es/body.md

-Spain was the last country to join NATO once its democratic restoration gained enough momentum, following the Dictator Franco's death in 1975, to hold a national referendum on the subject.
-Although strongly opposed by a strong socialist opposition, which came into government that year, the plebiscite voted for joining NATO.
+Spain was the last country to join NATO once its democratic restoration gained enough momentum following the Dictator Franco's death in 1975.
+A national referendum on the subject and although opposed by a strong socialist opposition party, which came into government later that year, the plebiscite voted for joining NATO.

 Spain has fractious relationships with the United Kingdom over Gibraltar